 There are three ways you can do this, and I chose the easiest and the way Alice Waters probably would.

-I cut the eggplant lengthwise, scored it and placed flat down with a tiny bit of olive oil and sea salt.
+Cut the eggplant lengthwise, scored on the diagonal, and placed flat down with a tiny bit of olive oil and sea salt.
 After about 20 minutes, give it a check.
 Some eggplant gets soft faster than others.
+Oil the pan first so it doesn’t stick.

 You can choose a number of ways to top the eggplant.
 Today, I chose cheese, but you could also top with panko or Italian breadcrumbs.
+In one version, we simply topped with pecorino.
 I used about a tablespoon of tomato sauce, but you could simply slice some tomato, or skip it altogether.

 You only need to bake it until until the cheese is melted.